mdnurulmomen/mdnurulmomen/README.md

-### Hey😄!
+### Oh, Hey👋!
 Nice to see you.

 Welcome to my page !

 I'm Momen.
-A passionate Full Stack Developer cum project coordinator with a huge love for Laravel, Vue.js, Everything API, Javascript, RDBMS and System Architecture.
+A passionate Full Stack Developer cum project coordinator with a huge love for Laravel, Vue.js, Everything API, Javascript, RDBMS, NoSQL and System Architecture.
 I actively work on the stages from requirement analysis to deployment through proper design, development, execution & testing for a deliverable application.
 **Currently, I'm open to work and employment opportunities**.